What are you doing for World Suicide Prevention Day – Are you going to wear purple, wear a yellow ribbon, light a candle in a window, cycle, walk?

 …are you willing to listen, non-judgmentally, as to why they may want to die?

-Are you going to help them realise reasons for living?…and if so, are you clued up as to what services, what options, what possibilities there might be to help this person live if they so choose?
+Are you going to help them realise alternatives?…and if so, do you know what services, what options, what possibilities there might be to help this person live if they so choose?

 For me, Suicide Prevention is not all about being aware of services, but it is all about being aware of what you can do to make a difference.
 Being aware of what you are capable of.

 Suicide prevention is not the sole responsibility of mental health services.
 It is not the sole responsibility of suicide prevention organisations…and nor should it be… It is everybody’s business…everybody’s responsibility.